radenghazyalvaro/radenghazyalvaro/README.md

 ### 🚀 About Me
 I am a Software Engineer and Full-Stack Developer with strong proficiency in multiple programming languages.
 I have experience working both independently and collaboratively in team environments, demonstrating adaptability and a strong passion for learning new technologies.

-Currently pursuing a specialization in Software Engineering at **SMK Bakti Idhata**, I possess solid technical foundations combined with excellent communication, public relations, and presentation skills.
+As a graduate specializing in Software Engineering from **SMK Bakti Idhata**, I possess solid technical foundations combined with excellent communication, public relations, and presentation skills.
 Known for my ability to clearly convey technical concepts, I consistently deliver high-quality solutions and contribute effectively to every project I undertake.

 * 💡 **Enthusiast in:** Blockchain & AI technologies.
 * 🏆 **Achievements:** 8 national gold medals in IT competitions.